-Policy Number Version Number Issued Last Review Next Review GDS G1.28 2 July 2013 May 2013 March 2014 9.63.1.1
+Policy Number Version Number Issued Last Review Next Review G1.28 4 08 July 2014 June 2014 March 2015 9.63.1.1

-- 3. Commercial Office comprising of the use of land for an office within the meaning of the Development Regulations - 4.
-Commercial Other comprising any other commercial use of land not referred to in categories 2 or 3 - 5.
-Industry Light comprising the use of land for a light industry within the meaning of the Development Regulations - 6.
-Industry Other comprising any other industrial use of land not referred to in category 5 - 7.
-Primary Production comprising - Farming within the meaning of the Development Regulations; and - Horticulture within the meaning of the Development Regulations; and - The use of land for horse keeping or intensive animal keeping within the meaning of the Development Regulations; and - In respect of a dairy situated on the farm the use of land for a dairy within the meaning of the Development Regulations; and - Commercial forestry - 8.
+7. Primary Production - comprising

+- Farming within the meaning of the Development Regulations; and - Horticulture within the meaning of the Development Regulations; and - The use of land for horse keeping or intensive animal keeping within the meaning of the Development Regulations; and - In respect of a dairy situated on the farm the use of land for a dairy within the meaning of the Development Regulations; and - Commercial forestry - 8.
 Vacant Land comprising the non-use of vacant land - 9.
 Other not included previously in the categories above.